fermi-ad/getting-started/docs/content-guidelines.md

 Here is a list of things to NOT put into a GitHub repository:

 * Credentials/secrets/tokens
-  * We recommend using [name a tool] for storing and retrieving this kind of information.
+  * We recommend using a Secret Managment tool for storing and retrieving this kind of information.
 * Configuration
   * Coding best practices includes magic numbers in this category.
-  * We recommend using [name a tool] for storing and retrieving this kind of information.
+  * We recommend using a configuration managment tool for storing and retrieving this kind of information.
 * IP addresses and hostnames
   * If the address is meant for public consumption, then it may be included.
 Addresses that are only used internally should not be included in code repositories.
-  * We recommend using [name a tool] for storing and retrieving this kind of information.
+  * We recommend using Configuration Managment tool for storing and retrieving this kind of information.
 * Controlled Unclassified Information (CUI) or Personally Identifiable Information (PII)
   * This kind of content should not be included ever.
   * If you must handle this kind of information then Fermilab training will guide you on handling this kind of data.